Asteroid mining: Mining the Asteroid Belt from Mars

-Since Mars is much closer to the Asteroid belt than Earth is, it would take less Delta-v to get to the Asteroid belt and return minerals to Mars.
-One hypothesis is that the origin of the Moons of Mars (Phobos and Deimos) are actually Asteroid captures from the Asteroid belt.
-16 Psyche in the main belt could have over $10,000 Quadrillion Dollars worth of minerals.
-NASA is planning a mission for October 10, 2023 for the Psyche orbiter to launch and get to the asteroid by August 2029 to study.
-511 Davida could have $27 quadrillion Dollars worth of minerals and resources.
+Since Mars is much closer to the asteroid belt than Earth is, it would take less Delta-v to get to the asteroid belt and return minerals to Mars.
+One hypothesis is that the origin of the Moons of Mars (Phobos and Deimos) are actually asteroid captures from the asteroid belt.
+16 Psyche in the main belt could have over $10,000 Quadrillion United States dollar worth of minerals.
+NASA is planning a mission for 10 October 2023 for the Psyche orbiter to launch and get to the asteroid by August 2029 to study.
+511 Davida could have $27 quadrillion worth of minerals and resources.
 Using the moon Phobos to launch spacecraft is energetically favorable and a useful location from which to dispatch missions to main belt asteroids.
 Mining the asteroid belt from Mars and its moons could help in the Colonization of Mars.

 Phobos as a space elevator for Mars

 Phobos is synchronously orbiting Mars, where the same face stays facing the planet at ~6,028 km above the Martian surface.
-A space elevator could extend down from Phobos to Mars 6,000 km, about 28 kilometers from the surface, and just out of the atmosphere of Mars.
+A space elevator could extend from Phobos to Mars 6,000 km, about 28 kilometers from the surface, and just out of the atmosphere of Mars.
 A similar space elevator cable could extend out 6,000 km the opposite direction that would counterbalance Phobos.
-In total the space elevator would extend out over 12,000 km which would be below Areostationary orbit of Mars (17,032 km).
-A rocket launch would still be needed to get the rocket and cargo to the beginning of the space elevator 28 km above the surface.
+In total the space elevator would extend over 12,000 km which would be below Areostationary orbit of Mars (17,032 km).
+A rocket launch would be needed to get the rocket and cargo to the beginning of the space elevator 28 km above the surface.
 The surface of Mars is rotating at 0.25 km/s at the equator and the bottom of the space elevator would be rotating around Mars at 0.77 km/s, so only 0.52 km/s of Delta-v would be needed to get to the space elevator.
 Phobos orbits at 2.15 km/s and the outer most part of the space elevator would rotate around Mars at 3.52 km/s.